ralphwillgoss/ralphwillgoss.github.io/_posts/2021-03-14-docker-windows10-error-tcp4-53-bind-address-already-in-use.md

 ---
-title: "Docker returning error starting userland proxy: listen tcp4 0.0.0.0:53: bind: address already in use"
+title: "Why is Docker returning the error - listen tcp4 0.0.0.0:53: bind: address already in use?"
 date: 2021-03-14
 categories:
   - windows10 docker pihole